fabricjs/tagging-ci/.github/PULL_REQUEST_TEMPLATE.md

         https://github.com/fabricjs/fabric.js/issues/7596

-        If you remain strong minded about PRing and the fix is small you can submit a PR to the 5.x branch During the migration we will port these changes to master -->
+        If you remain strong minded about PRing and the fix is small you can submit a PR to the 5.x branch During the migration we will port these changes to main -->

 ## Motivation